OutSystems/docs-product/src/develop/data/caching.md

 You can consider caching the contents of:

-* Elements with an execution time that negatively impacts the end-user experience
+* Elements with an execution time that negatively impacts the end user experience
 * Elements that overload the system resources (database, CPU, memory...)
 * Elements that fetch data from databases or external systems
 * Elements for which the returned results rarely change or change in a controlled way for the same input parameters